vishwac09/aws-practice-questions/README.md

 # AWS Practice Question

-React application allowing users to practice the AWS certification examination questions in a __Multiple Choice__ question format.
-Built this small application to learn and practice react concepts, components, theme layer, redux etc and also to get ready for the AWS certifications.
+React application allowing users to practice the AWS certification questions in a __Multiple Choice__ format.
+Built this small application to learn react concepts like components, theme layer, redux, view-model etc and also to get ready for the AWS certifications.

-I have recently also created some notes for the [AWS Cloud practitioner](https://github.com/vishwac09/aws-cloud-practitioner#other-services) certification.
-I will add more questions, notes and guides on clearing more AWS certifications.
+Created notes for the [AWS Cloud practitioner](https://github.com/vishwac09/aws-cloud-practitioner#other-services) certification exam, will add more info, questions, notes and guides for other AWS certifications.

 > I am a newbie in REACT.
 If you wish to contribute to the application or find any issues or an incorrectly implemented logic please raise an issue or create a pull request.
 Happy to learn from the experts.